 An Application Programmable Interface or API allows two applications to interact with each other using the API as a bridge or intermediary.
 If you are not familiar with how to integrate an API then you may be spending a lot of time unnecessarily writing a lot of code from scratch.
-In other words you may be working too hard!
+In other words, you may be working too hard!
+So what’s the catch?
+An IDE Software may help you to lessen the time spent on coding and integrating APIs into your applications.

 Are you wasting time by writing a lot of code from scratch?